The Most Common Questions About Statins

 Everyone responds differently to the dose or intensity of the statin.
 For example, if you are experiencing side effects on a high-intensity statin, switching to a moderate-intensity statin or low-intensity statin may be discussed with your doctor.

-Lastly, while rare, some people are statin intolerant and experience more severe muscle pain called myopathy.
+Lastly, some people are statin intolerant and more likely to experience side effects, like increased liver enzymes or more severe muscle pain (myopathy).
 In this case, your doctor may recommend decreasing the dose or switching to a different statin or medication altogether.

 These are 3 of the most common natural statins on the market to lower cholesterol.